apache/pulsar-site/docs/concepts-topic-compaction.md

 id: concepts-topic-compaction
 title: Topic Compaction
 sidebar_label: "Topic Compaction"
-descriptions: Get a comprehensive understanding of the concept, features and functioning of topic compaction in Apache Pulsar.
+descriptions: Get a comprehensive understanding of concepts, features, and workflow of topic compaction in Apache Pulsar.
 ---

 Pulsar was built with highly scalable [persistent storage](concepts-architecture-overview.md#persistent-storage) of message data as a primary objective.
 Pulsar topics enable you to persistently store as many unacknowledged messages as you need while preserving message ordering.
 By default, Pulsar stores *all* unacknowledged/unprocessed messages produced on a topic.
 Accumulating many unacknowledged messages on a topic is necessary for many Pulsar use cases but it can also be very time intensive for Pulsar consumers to "rewind" through the entire log of messages.